Fred Wolf (writer)

-Fred Wolf is an American film director, screenwriter, television writer, and former stand-up comedian.
+Fred Wolf is an American film director, screenwriter, television writer, comedian and actor.

 Career

 Wolf began his career performing stand-up in Los Angeles in the 1980s, and landed his first major television role as co-host (with Paul Provenza) on the Comedy Central variety series Comics Only in the early 1990s.
-In 1992, Wolf joined the writing staff of Saturday Night Live and also served for several years as head writer up until 1996.
+In 1993, Wolf joined the writing staff of Saturday Night Live and also served for several years, surviving a writers' room overhaul in 1995, and served as head writer up until 1996.
 In 1996, he joined the SNL cast as a featured player, before leaving the show in October of that same year.
 Since leaving SNL, he has collaborated with many of his former SNL co-workers, writing and directing films for SNL stars such as Adam Sandler, Chris Farley, Norm Macdonald, David Spade, and Rob Schneider.